Our Services

 Helpful Resources

-Medically approved steps include stability focused physical therapy, activity modification, short term bracing under guidance, multimodal pain care, and lifestyle basics like sleep, hydration, and nutrition, with urgent evaluation for severe chest or abdominal pain or fainting.
-Important details on what to do next and how to talk with your doctor are outlined below.
+Medically approved management includes stability-focused physical therapy, activity modification, short-term bracing under professional guidance, multimodal pain care, and lifestyle basics such as quality sleep, hydration, and balanced nutrition.
+Seek urgent evaluation for severe chest or abdominal pain, or fainting.
+Details on next steps and how to talk with your doctor are below.

 Ehlers-Danlos syndrome (EDS) is a group of inherited connective tissue disorders that affect collagen — the protein that gives strength and structure to your skin, joints, blood vessels, and organs.
 When collagen doesn't work properly, the body's "framework" becomes weaker.